ReeceGoding/Frustration-One-Year-With-R/README.md

     Unless you’re very careful, any integer that you give to R will eventually be coerced to a double.

--   There’s no trivial way to express a condition like 1 &lt; x &lt; 5.
+-   There’s no trivial way to express a condition like 1 \< x \< 5.
 In a maths language, I’d expect that exact syntax to work.
 There’s probably a good reason why it doesn’t, and it’s not at all hard to build an equivalent condition, but it still annoys me from time to time.
 I suspect that the `<-` syntax is to blame.